MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Tuesday January 29th

 ### Gig No. 5 - Hoop and Toy
 I thought this gig went pretty well.
 It's very frustrating that some of this stuff still went best the first time that I did it.
 But hey.
+I'm worried that I'm not writing enough.

+Time to get up first thing in the morning and write some more material.

 <audio controls>
   <source src="GigFiveHoopAndToy.mp3" type="audio/mp3">